The Individual Voluntary Arrangement (IVA) process involves several steps, one of which is a ‘creditors meeting’ or ‘meeting of creditors’.

 Draft your IVA proposal

-Before your IP drafts your proposal, it can be useful to gather all the relevant paperwork beforehand, such as payslips, bank statements, and financial policies.
+Before your IP drafts your proposal, it can be useful to gather all the relevant paperwork, such as payslips, bank statements, and financial policies.
+They will then get to work drafting your proposal, which is essentially a document outlining your financial situation and how you plan to repay the debt.

 Gain creditor approval